The future is ours and it’s up for grabs…

 Immerse yourself in the future of biohacking and implants, genetic modification, blockchain micro-transactions and futuristic dating-apps with author of Eating Robots, Stephen Oram.

-Prodding and poking the possible in Vol. 2 of this Nudge the Future series, Oram starts with another foray into the world of Unified Sentience and ends with virtual reality for babies and biohacked fish.
+Prodding and poking the possible, Oram starts with another foray into the world of Unified Sentience and ends with virtual reality for babies and biohacked fish.

 With sharpness and wit, these sci-fi shorts will grab your imagination and refuse to let go.